bitprj/devrel/IMC/chatbot/Chatbot.md

 DialogFlow allows you to make Natural language understanding (NLU) modules called agents.
 The agent is the main component of your bot.
 It connects to your backend and provides it with your custom logic.
 Agents are made up of intents.

 **Intents:**
 Intents are actions that a user can perform on your agent.
 You can set up as many intents as you want for your agent.
 When a user says something, DialogFlow will match the expression with one of the intents that you created.
 For example, you may have a “Shipping” intent.
-When a user asks “What are the shipping methods?“ the chatbot will match it with the “Shipping” intent.
-The chatbot knows which intent to call by using entities.
+When a user asks “What are the shipping methods?“ the Chatbot will match it with the “Shipping” intent.
+The Chatbot knows which intent to call by using entities.

 **Entities:**
 Entities map what a user says to what action should be taken.
 Any information that is critical to your business logic will be an entity.
 This includes things like dates, email addresses, and any other keyword categories that users may ask about.
 For example, “order number” can be an entity that will get called when a user enters an order number.
 This entity can be linked to an “Order” intent which can deal with all the possible problems for an order.